afzalxo/FFGEMM/README.md

 - U280: `int8`, `int16`, and `int32` bitstreams using HBM[0:7]
 - U280: `int8` and `int16` bitstreams using DDR[0]

+Update 10/05/2024: We have added bitstreams for 400 MHz target frequency builds.
+The frequency achieved by Xilinx's tools are 362 MHz and 371 MHz for the int8 datatype on U50 for Strassen's and baseline kernel, respectively.
+Detailed exploration of frequency and performance headroom would require utilizing advanced physical design optimizations using frameworks such as AutoBridge and RapidStream that perform better place-and-route for multi-die FPGAs.

 ## Source Code Structure
 The source code is structured as follows:
 - `L1` contains the source code for the L1 operations (e.g., L1 GeMM, transpose, double buffer)